 Today’s hurricane shutters are as varied as the residences that need them.
 You determine what window shutters to use, from temporary to permanent.

 Big-box retailers sell the aforementioned shutters at affordable costs.
 Often, saving money means sacrificing quality and installation, leaving you susceptible during a storm.
-Trustworthy companies are preferable.
+Trustworthy companies that do Interior Shutter Installation are preferable.